 Afrobeat is the soundtrack to my working days.
 Music is the best way to create a certain atmosphere.
 For Dalston Anatomy, afrobeat vibes were the main source of energy—besides food and coffee, of course.
 I guess coffee is the main drug.

 Ridley Road Market #1, Dalston Anatomy series, 2013 © Lorenzo Vitturi

 Who are the main characters in the photos?

 It took me quite a while to have access to the community.
-Dalston and East London in general are now becoming really hyped so a lot of photographers are interested in documenting the area.
-Also a couple of years ago, a few BBC articles circulated that criticised the market and its hygiene conditions.
+Dalston and East London in general are now becoming really hyped, so a lot of photographers are interested in documenting the area.
+Also a couple of years ago, a few BBC articles circulated that criticized the market and its hygiene conditions.

-I’ve been going to Ridley Road Market every day for a couple of years and I became friends with the people working there daily.
-I brought them my pictures and even organised an exhibition at the market.
+I’ve been going to Ridley Road Market every day for a couple of years, and I became friends with the people working there daily.
+I brought them my pictures and even organized an exhibition at the market.

 What were the reactions you got from presenting your work on the spot?

 I think people realized what I had been doing for all that time.
 They saw their products presented in a completely different way—as part of sculptures and compositions.
 People who had been working in the same stalls for years saw their everyday routine represented in another context, saw the beauty of the shapes and the colors of their merchandise.
 They told me it was quite an experience to see their heavy 4 AM to 8 PM routine turned into something so colorful.
 When they finally trusted you, did they share any interesting stories?

 Every product comes from different parts of the world and has its own story.
 For example, there is one picture of a kind of chalk that is sold in the market as a remedy for pregnant women.
 They use it as a painkiller.
 How has your view of the area changed?